Academic job interview tips

 You've taken a significant step in your academic journey by securing an interview for your dream academic job.
 Now, it's time to prepare thoroughly and be mindful of your actions post-interview.
-In this comprehensive guide, we will delve deeper into the essential steps for success during your academic job interview and discuss the often-underestimated post-interview etiquette that can influence your academic career.
+In this comprehensive guide, we’ll get into the essential steps for success during your academic job interview and discuss the often-underestimated post-interview etiquette that can influence your academic career.

 Preparing for Success